Citation, DOI, disclosures and article data

 Some authors prefer the term osteoarthrosis instead of osteoarthritis as some authors do not believe in an inflammatory cause as might be suggested by the suffix "itis".
 The condition is sometimes called non-erosive osteoarthritis, to differentiate it from erosive osteoarthritis, although this is considered a form of osteoarthritis 6.

 Osteoarthritis is common, affecting ~25% of adults 7.
 The prevalence increases with age.
 In the age group below 50 years, men are more often affected, while in the older population the disease is more common in women.
-It is estimated that over 300 million people in the world suffered from OA in 2017 13.
+It is estimated that over 300 million people in the world suffered from osteoarthritis in 2017 13.

-The pathogenesis and pathophysiology of OA are yet to be fully understood 7.
+The pathogenesis and pathophysiology of osteoarthritis are yet to be fully understood 7.
 Despite emphasis being placed on articular cartilage degeneration, the remainder of the joint is involved including bone remodeling, osteophyte formation, ligamentous laxity, periarticular muscle weakness, and synovitis 8,10.